Back to News

 For a few days, it wasn’t about “working” or making money, but about enjoying the well-deserved recognition born from countless hours going just that one step further.

 “Our people count on us to be the best, and if we were to get suspended from VPP, that would be devastating to all those people who’ve strived so hard to remain in it,” Greenhalge said.
-“For both T&D and C&I to maintain STAR status for 14 years is huge.
+“For both T&D and C&I to maintain STAR status for this many years is huge.
 “Our employees work hard for that status, and they want to make sure we don’t lose it.”